Are you an elder abuse victim who has been further victimized by a California law enforcement agency or district attorney?

 - If you are a demoralized local police detective, BMFEA special agent, or a conscience-stricken county or BMFEA prosecutor with inside information or hot tips regarding elder abuse cases and misconduct by California law enforcement agencies, please send us (even anonymously if you want) your information and documents that you want to include in our compilation of personal stories below.

-- If you are a state or federal politician, legislator, prosecutor, an official from a watchdog or oversight agency, a patients’ rights advocacy organization, or a news reporter who is troubled by California law enforcement agencies’ unwillingness to prosecute criminal elder abuse in wealthy, politically connected nursing homes, unless, for example, they are embarrassed by exposés in the media, then Elder Abuse Exposed.com urges you to read the compilation of victim stories and primary source documents below.
+- If you are a state or federal politician, legislator, prosecutor, an official from a watchdog or oversight agency, a patients’ rights advocacy organization, or a news reporter who is troubled by California law enforcement agencies’ unwillingness to prosecute criminal elder abuse in wealthy, politically connected nursing homes unless, for example, the law enforcement agencies are embarrassed by exposés in the media, then Elder Abuse Exposed.com urges you to read the compilation of victim stories and primary source documents below.

 Victim stories and evidence of California law enforcement agencies’ failure to protect elder abuse victims